XnLogicaL/XnLogicaL/README.md

 # Welcome 👋

-I'm a 17yo self-taught Systems Programmer and high school student from Turkey/Türkiye 🇹🇷
+I'm a 17yo self-taught engineer and high school student from Turkey/Türkiye 🇹🇷

 ## About ❓